bluewitch/RustWerks/README.md

 - [Bevy Game Engine org site](https://bevyengine.org/)
 - [Bevy, is a refreshingly simple data-driven game engine built in Rust](https://github.com/bevyengine/bevy)
 - [Fyrox, 3D and 2D game engine written in Rust](https://github.com/FyroxEngine/Fyrox)
+- [C64](https://github.com/onnokort/semu-c64), yes this is C, but will be Rust

 ## Social Media:
 - [Lemmy, A link aggregator and forum for the fediverse](https://github.com/LemmyNet/lemmy)